mseddon/cl-jslib/README.md

 Currently no support for keyword arguments.

-At any given time in a JavaScript isolate (using Dart's terminology), the value of `lispInstance` in `lisp-instance.mjs` is bound to a running Lisp thread.
+At any given time in a JavaScript Promise, the value of `lispInstance` in `lisp-instance.mjs` is bound to a running Lisp thread.
+This can only sanely be achieved by the callee remembering to save and restore this value from within a closure somewhere.
+Since this is expected to be performed by a compiler, care must be taken to ensure that you do not accidentally forget to resurrect this value.
+There are also subtle implications for re-entrant code and promise composition.
+If you don't know what you're doing it's best to steer clear of this and wait for a forthcoming interpreter.

 When calling a function, if `lispInstance.wantMV` is not 1, then any function returning multiple values will return the first value normally, and extra values in `lispInstance.values`.
 This lets implementations of `multiple-value-bind` find the extra values, while trivial cases do not need to allocate.